Quantum Learning Boolean Linear Functions w.r.t. Product Distributions: The Learning Problem

-The classical task which inspires our problem is the following: Given a set of $m$ labelled examples $S=\lbrace(x_{i},f^{(a)}(x_{i}))\rbrace_{i=1}^{m}$, where the $x_{i}$ are drawn i.i.d. according to $D_{\mu}$, determine the string $a$ with high success probability.
-Here, we assume prior knowledge of the underlying distribution and that the underlying distribution is $c$-bounded.\\ This learning model is different from the PAC model introduced by L. Valiant \cite{Valiant.1984} in two ways.
-On the one hand, we are not looking for an approximate hypothesis but for the output of the exact target concept.
-On the other hand, in the standard PAC model the underlying distribution is unknown to the learner.
-The first of these two differences is a stronger restriction on the success criteria of our learner, the second is a relaxation that will be addressed shortly in section $5$.\\ Classically, this problem is, in some sense, hard.
-As we show in subsection $7.1$, successfully solving the task requires a number of examples that grows at least linearly in $n$.
-If we consider a version of this problem with noisy training data, then known classical algorithms perform worse both w.r.t. sample complexity as well as running time.
-(E.g. \cite{Lyubashevsky.2005} exhibits an algorithm with polynomial (superlinear) sample complexity but barely subexponential runtime.)\\
+The classical task which inspires our problem is the following: Given a set of $m$ labelled examples $S=\lbrace(x_{i},f^{(a)}(x_{i}))\rbrace_{i=1}^{m}$, where the $x_{i}$ are drawn i.i.d.~according to $D_{\mu}$, determine the string $a$ with high success probability.
+Here, we assume prior knowledge of the underlying distribution and that the underlying distribution is a $c$-bounded product distribution as introduced in subsection \ref{SbSctQuFourierSampling}.
+This means that we are considering a problem of exact learning from examples with instances drawn from a distribution that is known to the learner in advance.\\ Classically, as we show in section \ref{SctSampCompLowerBound}, successfully solving the task requires a number of examples that grows at least linearly in $n$.
+If we consider a version of this problem with noisy training data, then known classical algorithms perform worse both w.r.t.~sample complexity and running time.
+E.g.,~\cite{Lyubashevsky.2005} exhibits an algorithm with polynomial (superlinear) sample complexity but barely subexponential runtime (both w.r.t.~n).\\

-The step to the quantum version of this problem now is the same as from classical to quantum PAC learning.
-This means that training data is given as $m$ copies of the quantum example state\\ $|\psi_{a}\rangle =\sum\limits_{x\in\lbrace-1,1\rbrace^{n}}\sqrt{D_{\mu}(x)}|x,f^{(a)}(x)\rangle$ and the learner is allowed to use quantum computation to process the training data.
+The step to the quantum version of this problem now is the same as from classical to quantum exact learning.
+This means that training data is given as $m$ copies of the quantum example state $|\psi_{a}\rangle =\sum\limits_{x\in\lbrace-1,1\rbrace^{n}}\sqrt{D_{\mu}(x)}|x,f^{(a)}(x)\rangle$ and the learner is allowed to use quantum computation to process the training data.
 The goal of the quantum learner remains that of outputting the unknown string $a$ with high success probability.